jhnabuel/CSC173-DeepCV-Abuel/README.md

 ## Related Work
 Current approaches for Tuberculosis detection on the TBK11X datast predominantly rely on computationally intensive architectures.
 For instance, original creators of this dataset has introduced SymFormer, which is a Transformer-based architecture that leverages Symmetric Search Attention and Symmetric Positional Encoding to utilize the symmetry of chest X-Rays [1].
 While other studies use complex pipeline by merging multiple heavy classifiers like SqueezeNet, ChexNet, and EfficientNet [2].
 Furthermore, recent single-stage attempts like SFF-YOLOv8 rely on intricate multi-scale fusion blocks that increase model overhead [3].
-This study addresses these gaps by introducing a streamlined, single-stage YOLOv8s-CBAM architecture.
+This project addresses these gaps by introducing a streamlined, single-stage YOLOv8s-CBAM architecture.
 This model will utilize an integrated Channel and Spatial Attention to learn the intrinsic local visual signatures of Latent and Active TB lesions independent of lung symmetry.

 - [Detection from Chest X‐Ray Images Based on Modified Deep Learning Approach. (n.d.). https://ieeexplore.ieee.org/document/10496335 [1]]
 - [Liu, Y., Wu, Y., Zhang, S., Liu, L., Wu, M., & Cheng, M. (2023).
 Revisiting Computer-Aided Tuberculosis diagnosis.
 IEEE Transactions on Pattern Analysis and Machine Intelligence, 46(4),[2]]